 Many of you love winter and the carnival as they conjure the magic atmosphere of lights and illumination.
-So it’s a perfect time to talk about lighting solutions for a stylish foyer, a boutique hotel lobby or a modern home.
+So it’s a perfect time to talk about lighting solutions for modern interiors.
 Personally, I’m always mesmerised by the creative use of lighting that can instantly add character to any interior.
 We’re used to seeing a classic crystal chandelier inside a palace or a heritage building, but what about contemporary spaces?
 Let’s have a look at brands from Italy, Thailand and the Czech Republic that transform pendants and chandeliers into sculptural works of art.
 The list is by no means complete, but hopefully, it’s enough to give you an idea.

 Slamp is one of the leading light manufacturers, present on the Italian market for almost 30 years.
-Its dazzling portfolio boasts collaborations with renowned architects and designers such as Zaha Hadid, Alessandro Mendini, Daniel Libeskind, Studio Job to name only a few.
+It’s a go-to lighting brand for modern interiors.
+Slamp’s portfolio boasts collaborations with renowned architects and designers such as Zaha Hadid, Alessandro Mendini, Daniel Libeskind, Studio Job to name only a few.
 Decorative and original, the forms of Slamp lighting draw inspiration from the worlds of art and architecture.
 One of my favourite Slamp creations is the Desert Rose suspension designed by Doriana and Massimiliano Fuksas, available in white and gold.
 Its lacework texture allows for a light and shadow play that mirrors the vibrations of hot air in the desert.

 Sculptural shapes can also be transparent as in the Aria suspension by Zaha Hadid, its fluid form reflecting the visionary style of the late starchitect.
 The flowing, floor to ceiling effect is also present in the modular design of the Hugo suspension that is made of Slamp’s award-winning Prisma Lentiflex material.
 All three lamps guarantee a strong visual impact in any modern space.